diku-dk/ap-e2024-pub/week2/README.md

 ### Getting Started

-The `APL` module already contains various definitions that should be familiar to you from week 1.
-It also contains some stub definitions for you to fill out.
+The `APL.AST` and `APL.Eval` modules already contains various definitions that should be familiar to you from week 1. `APL.Eval` also contains some stub definitions for you to fill out.

 To start with, we will define `EvalM` such that it tracks evaluation failure.